Hongyuan County

 This is the only county under the Prefecture with entirely yak herding pastoralists.
 The average altitude above the sea level is 3600 m.
 About 8,398 square meter and about 40,000 people reside (2004) mostly Amdo Tibetan.
 The language is spoken is one of the most conservative dialect among the Amdo Tibetan varieties.
 The county seat is Kyungqu (a.k.a.
 Khyungchu).

 Southwest University for Nationalities maintains the Qinghai-Tibetan Plateau Ecological Environmental Protection and Advanced Technology for Animal Husbandry in Hongyuan County.

-The country is served by Hongyuan Airport.
+The country is served by Aba Hongyuan Airport.

+Governance

+Hongyuan County Public Security Bureau

+The Hongyuan County Public Security Bureau (红原县公安局) is the primary law enforcement agency in Hongyuan county.
+It operates 10 police stations and 1 Jail along with a traffic police unit, a forestry unit and a plains unit.
+As of 2016, the forestry unit had 16 officers.

+Line of duty-deaths

+On 15 March 2020, a officer of the forestry unit died due to duty-related illness.

+Hongyuan County Fire and Rescue Battalion

+The Hongyuan County Fire and Rescue Battalion (红原县消防救援大队) provides firefighting and rescue services within the county.

 Climate

+Hongyuan has a subarctic climate (Köppen Dwc) with short, mild summers and cold winters, although not as cold as subarctic climates at higher latitudes.
+It is affected by the Asian Monsoon.